sinabehmanesh/sinabehmanesh/README.md

 Working on some open source projects and building my own. learning machine never stops.

-i'm looking to collaborate on server side projects that helps DevOps, iny way i am here to help :D
+i'm looking to collaborate on server side projects that helps DevOps, any way i am here to help :D